B.G. (rapper): Career

+At age fourteen, B.G. (then known as Lil Doogie) began working with another New Orleans pre-teenager named Baby D (later known as Lil Wayne).
+The two were both signed to Cash Money Records, and they came together as a duo named The B.G.'z.
+In 1995, they released their only studio album, True Story.
+The album was ultimately re-released in 1999 as a B.G. solo album.

 He released the album Chopper City in 1996 and the albums It's All on U, Vol. 1 and Vol. 2 in 1997.
 He was also part of the group Hot Boys with other local rappers Lil Wayne, Juvenile, Turk, and Baby's nephew Derrick a.k.a.
 Bulletproof (who eventually left the group).
 The group's debut album, Get It How U Live!, was released in October 1997.

 In 1998, Cash Money Records signed a deal with Universal Records, which released Chopper City in the Ghetto in April 1999.
 The album included the hit song "Bling Bling", which further popularized the hip-hop slang term "bling bling" describing shiny, expensive jewelry, automobiles, or other forms of opulence.
 The Oxford English Dictionary added "bling bling" in 2003.
 The Hot Boys' second album, Guerrilla Warfare, was released in July 1999 and reached No.5 on the Billboard 200 chart.

 Checkmate (2000) was B.G.'s last album with Cash Money Records.
-In 2001, when B.G. left Cash Money Records, he claimed to have left the label over a financial dispute with owners Birdman and Ronald "Slim" Williams, which caused controversy at the time.
+In 2002, when B.G. left Cash Money Records, he claimed to have left the label over a financial dispute with owners Birdman and Ronald "Slim" Williams, which caused controversy at the time.
 He released his sixth studio album Livin' Legend on his own label, Chopper City Records.

-He released Life After Cash Money in 2004, The Heart of tha Streetz, Vol. 1 in 2005, and The Heart of tha Streetz, Vol. 2 (I Am What I Am), which reached #6 on the Billboard 200, in 2006.
+He released Life After Cash Money in 2004, The Heart of tha Streetz, Vol. 1 in 2005, and The Heart of tha Streetz, Vol. 2 (I Am What I Am), which reached No. 6 on the Billboard 200, in 2006.
 With the Chopper City Boyz, he recorded We Got This in 2007 and Life in the Concrete Jungle in 2008.
 In 2009, the Hot Boys agreed to a reunion.
 This plan was later scrapped, though B.G. and Juvenile did appear briefly on stage at a Lil Wayne concert that June.
 B.G. released his tenth studio album, Too Hood 2 Be Hollywood, in December 2009 after many delays.
 It included the hit single "My Hood" which featured longtime friend Mannie Fresh.
-"My Hood" reached #70 on the U.S. R&B Charts.

 In June 2010, B.G. released a collaborative mixtape with Baton Rouge rapper Lil Boosie titled "22504 (225504)", which is the combined area codes of their respective hometowns.
 A month later, B.G. released a solo mixtape titled Money Side, Murda Side where he introduces his newfound group, Chopper City Gorilla Gang (or simply CCGG).
 He released his street album titled HollyHood on October 5, 2010.